hoprnet/hoprnet/deploy/compose/README.md

 - Follow the guide to run a [Hopr node](https://docs.hoprnet.org/node/start-here)
 - Copy the `.env.sample` file to `.env`, replacing placeholder values with your specific configurations.
 - Similarly, copy `.env-secrets.sample` to `.env-secrets` and ensure all sensitive configurations are securely set.
-- Update `hoprd.cfg.yaml` with your node configuration as guided by the onboarding process at https://hub.hoprnet.
+- Update `./hoprd_data/hoprd.cfg.yaml` with your node configuration as guided by the onboarding process at [HOPR Staking Hub](https://hub.hoprnet).
 - Modify the prometheus config file at `./prometheus/prometheus.yml` to set the correct values for credentials and labels

 ### Profiles